angelicabufano/angelicasheryl/README.md

-# README.md for collaboration
+# README.md for collaboration with update added

-## by Angelica
+## by Angelica and Sheryl

 This is a collaboration with Sheryl.
+And Angelica mostly did this.

 The end.